gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Okta to Teleport mappings

-Okta users, groups, and applications will be mapped by the background synchronization into `Application` and `Group` objects.
+Okta groups and applications will be mapped by the background synchronization into `Application` and `Group` objects.
 Additionally, `okta_label_rules` can be added to dictate how labels are applied to these objects.